AnDiChallenge/andi_datasets/Readme.md

 ## Available models:

-The diffusion models considered in ANDI are all stored in the file `diffusion_models.py`.
-They are organized in the class with same name and separated in three subclasses, depending of the dimensions of the mode: `oneD`, `twoD`, `threeD`.
+The diffusion models considered in ANDI are all contained in the class `diffusion_models` and can also be found in `functions/diffusion_models.py`.
+They are organized in three subclasses, depending of the dimensions of the mode: `oneD`, `twoD`, `threeD`.
 - One dimension
     - Continuous time random walk
     - Fractional Brownian motion